almibe/talks/mdls2021/pres.md

    * https://github.com/almibe/ligature-scala
  * A specification is also be developed along side implementations
    * https://github.com/almibe/ligature-specification
- * A scripting language called Wander is being developed as well for interacting with Ligature instances
+ * A scripting language called Wander is being developed as well for interacting with Ligature instances (see above repos)
  * Soon after this focus will shift to schema/ontology support, roughly based on work from RDFS/SHACL/OWL (aka when the real fun starts)

 ---